maxgaza23/Do/README.md

 # Usage

 Go to the folder you clone.
 Enter `./tactheme` to see how to use the sctipt.
-Make sure you downloaded the theme named "Cony" before using the script and apply it when you finished install your theme by using the script
+Make sure you downloaded the theme named "Cony" before using the script and apply it when you finished install your theme by donovan

     $ ./tactheme
     Usage: ./tactheme (arg1) [arg2]